makyol/CountDown-Simple-Android-Game/README.md

 CountDown-Simple-Android-Game
 =============================

-This is a was a simple Android game to practice and learn Android development.
+This is a simple Android game to practice and learn Android development.